 Describe how the program will provide opportunities for students to experience a safe and supportive environment.
-Include if the program will be offered on the schoolsite or off campus.
-If not on site, describe where in the community it will be and how students will be supported to get there.
+Include if the program will be offered on the school site or off campus.
+If not onsite, describe where in the community it will be and how students will be supported to get there.
+Additionally, describe the elements such as staff training, incident reporting, and maintenance of health records.

 Twin Rivers is dedicated to providing safe and supportive learning environments for all students.
-With the Expanded Learning Opportunities Program, we will build on our ASES program to provide Before and After school programs for all students TK-12 at all of our 38 school sites.
+With the Expanded Learning Opportunities Program, we will build on our ASES program to provide Before and After school programs for all students TK-12 at all of our 40 school sites.
 In order to ensure that our programs provide a safe experience, we implement multiple layers of training and monitoring.
 All of our staff undergo a rigorous district vetting that includes background checks and educational qualifying examination.
 For training, we provide hands-on CPR training and first aid, include safety response training with our Twin Rivers USD Police department, and our nursing staff.
 Having this training allows our staff to respond to student needs.
 The district team consists of 3 Programs consultants that oversee the implementation of contracts, community partners, and day-to-day operations and budgets.
 They are responsible for compliance and program design to ensure equity and access across our school sites.
 Their direct reports are program specialists.
-There are 12 program specialists that oversee sites and programs directly.
+There are 14 program specialists that oversee sites and programs directly.
 They monitor the frequency of emergency drills, respond to site needs, and provide guidance and consultation with incidents.
 They will report to sites if there are threats or emergencies to support the teams.
 Each of them review and evaluate program progress in order to continuously improve.
 They are instrumental in providing resources to our after school staff as well as coaching and program improvement.